philib/proofuino/README.md

 A Raspberry Pi is employed to oversee the proofing process through a Grafana dashboard, leveraging InfluxDB to store data logged by the ESP8266.
 This dashboard provides a visual representation of the temperature variations, relay states, and the current operational mode, offering insights into the proofing progress.

-## Usage

-To utilize Proofuino effectively, ensure the hardware components are properly assembled within the styrofoam box.
-Upload the Arduino code to the ESP8266 microcontroller to enable control and monitoring functionalities.
-Set up the Raspberry Pi with Grafana and InfluxDB Docker containers to visualize and monitor the proofing process.

-Refer to the documentation and code within the respective folders for detailed instructions on setup and configuration.

 ---

-*Note: This README provides an overview of the Proofuino project.
-For detailed setup instructions, code explanations, and additional information, refer to the project documentation and accompanying files.*
+*Note: This README only provides an rough overview of the Proofuino project.
+If you have any questions, please feel free to contact me.*